Kabuli Chana Biryani/Chickpea Biryani

 Finally, the local ISKCON temple (Mombasa) opens up its restaurant for takeaway only, after having been closed for 2 months because of the Covid 19 pandemic.
 Last Saturday, my neighbor placed an order with the temple restaurant for Sunday Lunch and I jumped for joy as I’m fed up with daily cooking.
 It was a much-required rest from the kitchen for a while at least.

 For hubby and me he ordered one thali but it was enough for two.
 After we finished our lunch, a bit of the vegetable biryani and a bit of Chole (Chickpea Curry) were left over.
 I mixed both and put them away in the fridge.
 The next day heated it and enjoyed it for lunch.
 It was so flavorful and tasty.
 Thus the idea of Kabuli Chana Biryani came to mind.

 This Week’s Theme on FoodieMonday/Bloghop Group:

-Well with Chana in my head, it was my turn to suggest the themes for this week.
-I suggested Chana, use them whole and not flour and Milk.
-The competition between the two was really close..
-I was two minded as I had a dish with milk too in my head.
-Chose chana to get the Kabuli Chana Biryani out of my head and the milk idea remains.
+It is my turn to suggest the theme for this week.
+My suggestion is Chana, use them whole and not the flour.
+The other suggestion is milk.
+Obviously, chana won.
+I was two-minded as I had a dish with milk too in my head.
+I chose chana to get the Kabuli Chana Biryani out of my head and the milk idea remains.
 So yes Theme #252 is Chana Time.